 For most users, adding a phone number is a simple process.
 But privacy-focused users may dislike the requirement.

-What This Means for Students and Casual Users
+Students and Casual Users

 A 5GB limit could feel restrictive in 2026.